BlueBrain/morphoviewer/README.md

 }
 ```

+## Funding & Acknowledgment

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.

+Copyright (c) 2024 Blue Brain Project/EPFL

 * `sizeInPixel`: Actual size of the scalebar computed for the resulting `value` and `unit`.
 * `value`: Numerical value to display.
 * `unit`: Unit of expression of `value`.